 As the body continues to rely on stored fat for energy, levels of circulating fatty acids and ketone bodies (a byproduct of fat metabolism) can increase.
 This can lead to a number of physiological changes, including decreased insulin levels, increased glucagon levels, and changes in hormone levels and metabolic pathways.

-The diet typically involves consuming between 500 and 800 calories per day, which is far below the recommended daily intake for most adults.
 The first phase of the diet is the most extreme, with a daily calorie limit of just 100 to 200 calories.
 During this phase, the only foods allowed are fruits and vegetables, with an emphasis on low-calorie options like celery, cucumbers, and lettuce.

 As the diet progresses, more food groups are gradually reintroduced, with each phase having its own set of rules about what can be eaten and how much.
 For example, some phases may allow for the consumption of lean protein, while others may focus on high-fiber foods like whole grains and legumes.